camunda/camunda-bpm-platform/clients/java/README.md

 ### Unlocking Tasks
-If a lock of an External Task should be returned so that other clients are allowed to fetch and lock this task again, `ExternalTaskService#unlock` can be called while passing the External Task.
+If a lock of an External Task should be returned so that other clients are allowed to fetch and lock this task again, `ExternalTaskService#unlock` can be called.
 The External Task can only be unlocked, if the task is currently locked by the client.
 Otherwise a `NotAcquiredException` is thrown.

 ### Reporting Failures